nikitavoloboev/data/focusing/rules.md

 - Reduce noise.
 Only follow high signal people & content I am interested in.
 - Have max 2 level of separation for filtering. (i.e. Follows / Other lists on Twitter).
 Filter aggressively for high signal.
+- Prefer subscribing to Atom over RSS if given a choice.

 ## Compassion